 class Resources reserved for class use class accounts

-dgxh DGX-H systems/COE&CEOAS ALL
+dgxh DGX-H systems ALL

-dgx2 DGX-2 systems COE
+dgx2 DGX-2 systems ALL

-dgxs DGX workstations for short-term use ALL
+dgxs DGX workstations for short-term use n/a

-gpu GPU loaded servers for EECS eecs
+gpu Shared GPU servers for EECS eecs

 bee Shared resources for BEE fc-lab, sg-ecohydro